ivanjovanovic/sicp/2.2/notes.md

 In the same logic we could operate on the 3D space if we would have 3 level nesting of the mappings.

+# Levels of language and robust programm design

+In the example of the picture language, some very important ideas of abstraction are presented.

+First idea we introduce is behavior of data abstraction.
+Before we had only constructor and selectors as interface to the abstraction, but now painter in fact presents behavior of this data abstraction in certain context defined by given frame.
+Whole data abstraction is modeled as one procedure which enables us to use all the power of higher-order functions to make compound data abstractions by using procedures as primitives.

+Second is the introduction of `stratified design` as a way to organize abstractions.
+This way, abstractions as build as layers one on top of each other.
+Each layer is build by using abstractions which are all on the same level.
+Abstractions on one level are used as primitives to build higher level abstractions and so forth.

+Stratified design makes programs robus in a sense that small change in requirements will require small change in the code.